Marxlp/PubDocDL/README.md

 ## Brief Description

 ### Public Requirements
 The *python3.x* is needed.
-Besides all the third party libraries required in each downloader has been list in `requirements.txt` in their own folders.
+Besides all the third party libraries required in each downloader have been listed in `requirements.txt` files in their own folders.
 ### 1 book118 (target: book118.com)
 #### Usage:
 `python book118downloader.py url_link filename`